 A liaison group on environmental economic accounts and statistics holds at least one meeting per year.
 All or part of the committee's meetings are in a seminar form, where several participants from the institutions may be represented on the committee.
-The following institutions and organizations have a representative on the committee: Statistics Denmark, Minister of Economic and Business Affairs, Finance, Climate, Energy and Building Department, Ministry of Environment, Ministry of Food, Agriculture and Fisheries, Ministry of Transport, Ministry of Economy and Ministry of Interior, Energy Agency, the Environmental Protection Agency.
+The following institutions and organizations have a representative on the committee: Statistics Denmark, The Ministry of Industry, Business and Financial Affairs, The Ministry of Finance, Ministry of Energy, Utilities and Climate, The Ministry of Environment and Food, The Ministry of Transport, Building and Housing, The Ministry of Economy and The Ministry of Interior, The Danish Energy Agency, The Danish Environmental Protection Agency.